Meet the 2019 Speakers

 Some of our speakers have given talk after talk; others have never stood on stage.
 Some of our speakers are experienced professionals; others are hard-working students.
 TEDxUniversityofMississippi is excited to showcase their individual ideas worth spreading with the hope that through diversity of thought and inspiration, the human condition can find new ways forward.

 Christian Anschuetz is UL’s Chief Digital Officer (CDO), responsible for embedding innovative technology and digital trends in operations to accelerate growth and enhance clients’ ability to predict and address regulatory and safety considerations in their value chains.
 He is passionate about the value trust brings to modern supply chains and the role data plays in delivering that trust.

 Prior to joining UL, Christian was the CIO for Publicis Groupe, the 3rd largest communication company in the world.
 In addition to holding several other executive positions, Christian also founded a successful technology services boutique focused on cyber security, providing penetration testing and security services to firms as early as 1998.

-Christian holds degrees from the University of Michigan, Strayer University, and is a graduate of Yale’s UL Executive Leadership Program.
-Christian is also a proud veteran of the United States Marine Corps and the founder of the innovative nonprofit, Project RELO.
+Christian holds degrees from the University of Michigan and Strayer University.
+He is also a proud veteran of the United States Marine Corps and the founder of the innovative nonprofit, Project RELO.

 My name is Luc Rébillout, in 2014 I was studying aerospace engineering in France when I got a chance to spend a few months at Ole Miss for an internship.
 It worked out so well that in 2016 I came back to pursue a PhD in Hydro-science where now I play with water and sand!